Jōmon pottery: Chronology

 The Jōmon Period in Ancient Japan lasted until roughly 300 BCE.
 From there, it is divided into six periods: Incipient Jōmon, from 10,500–8,000 BCE, Earliest Jōmon, from 8,000–5,000 BCE, Early Jōmon, from 5,000–2,500 BCE, Middle Jōmon, from 2,500- 1,500 BCE, Late Jōmon, from 1,500–1,000 BCE, and Final Jōmon, from 1,000–300 BCE.
 There are over 80 sites in Japan where Incipient Jōmon pottery vessels have been found, but the majority of Jōmon pottery remains come from the later periods.

 It was later followed by the Yayoi pottery.

 Characteristics

 The majority of Jōmon pottery has rounded bottoms and the vessels are usually small.
-This shows that the vessels would typically be used to boil food, perhaps fitting into a fire.
+All of the elaborately decorated vessels, as well as most others, show that the vessels would typically be used to cook food due to the residue and soot found on the pots.
 Later Jōmon pottery pieces are more elaborate, especially during the Middle Jōmon period, where the rims of pots became much more complex and decorated.

 The name Jōmon itself means “rope-patterned”.
 This refers to the impressions on the surface of the pottery which were created by pressing rope into the clay before it was heated to approximately 600–900 degrees Celsius.

 A specific type of clay figurines produced during this period are the dogū.